jgraph/www.diagrams.net-source/doc/faq/google-drive-diagrams.md

 Work with [revisions of diagrams stored in Google Drive](/doc/faq/google-drive-revision-history.html) - this tracks all changes made to your diagram by all authorised  Google Drive users.

-### Use diagrams.net inside G Suite apps
+### Use diagrams.net inside Google Workplace (G Suite) apps

-Embed diagrams in documents, slides and sheets with the [diagrams.net add-ons for G Suite apps](/blog/diagrams-google-docs.html).
+Embed diagrams in documents, slides and sheets with the [diagrams.net add-ons for Google Workplace apps](/blog/diagrams-google-docs.html).
 Using the diagrams.net add-ons means you don't need to manually export an image and update it in your document every time you edit your diagram.
 Simply use the _Add-ons_ menu and update all of your embedded diagrams at once.

 <img src="/assets/img/blog/addon-google-docs-examples.png" style="max-width:100%;height:auto;"  alt="It's easy to embed diagrams in Google Docs">